 I’m not going to play with you here, or hem and haw like many YouTubers do.
 8GB of memory and a 256GB SSD are not enough for musicians and creators.
 It’s tight now and has a negative future-proofing factor.
 A 16GB memory upgrade for $200 and a 512GB SSD upgrade for $200 are seriously the minimum of what you need.

-My minimum Mac mini M1 recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
+My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
 You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

-The single-core performance of the Mac mini is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 processors in the Mac mini are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 To give you a rough idea of DAW performance, these Logic Pro benchmarks come from the ‘Mac Studio vs M1 Mac Mini after 2 Weeks!
 Real-World Results..’ video located in the YouTube section farther down this page.
 These are base models.
 The Mac mini M1 8GB has 8 CPU cores and 8 GPU cores.
 The Mac Studio M1 Max 32GB has 10 CPU cores and 24 GPU cores.

 Note the tracks in this benchmark are not necessarily real world loaded but I think you can see both of these systems will satisfy average DAW performance needs.
 Real world loaded I would feel very comfortable throwing 60 tracks at the Mac mini M1 8GB model or 115 tracks at the Mac Studio M1 Max 32GB model.
 No need to completely dog out the CPU, ha!
 The numbers would be comparable for Ableton Live or other DAWs as well.